| || |

 Find what Sanitation District your property resides in and the Rates and Ordinances specific for your District.

-If your property is located outside the jurisdictional boundaries of a County Sanitation District and you would like to obtain sewerage service from the Sanitation Districts, your property needs to be annexed to the Sanitation Districts.
+If your property is located outside the jurisdictional boundaries of a Sanitation District and you would like to obtain sewerage service from the Sanitation Districts, your property needs to be annexed to the Sanitation Districts.
 To obtain information and instructions regarding the annexation process, click on the link above.

 BUILD OVER PROCEDURES